-In 2011, after a few years of issues with his vocal chords, and having to limit his singing, Ali released the eclectic and atmospheric album, You Always Burn Your Feathers in which he established a more mature, and authentic sound.
+In 2011, after a few years of issues with his vocal cords, and having to limit his singing, Ali released the eclectic and atmospheric album, You Always Burn Your Feathers, in which he established a more mature, and authentic sound.
 He also experimented with longer, darkly epic songs with unusual open tunings.
-Irish violinist Katie Stone-Lonergan played on several songs, and he began being more experimental in the studio, adding over-dubbed melodeon, vocals and slide guitar.
+Irish violinist Katie Stone-Lonergan played on several songs, and he began being more experimental in the studio, adding over-dubbed melodeon, vocals, and slide guitar.

-After this album launch Ali started looking for a vocalist who could harmonize on his songs.
+After this album launch Ali started looking for a vocalist who could harmonise on his songs.
 His friend, the singer and performer Ruby Brown, was the perfect choice.
 They began rehearsing and working on new material.
-Ruby’s powerful and beautiful voice complemented Ali’s music perfectly, so they began gigging together regularly.
+Ruby’s powerful and hauntingly beautiful voice complemented Ali’s music perfectly; so they began gigging together regularly.
 That summer they performed in the 2011 Bath Folk Festival.

-2013 saw the release of Ali’s third album, The Snow Ballad, which included hauntingly beautiful backing vocals from Ruby Brown.
+2013 saw the release of Ali’s third album, The Snow Ballad, which included backing vocals from Ruby.
 That summer Ali performed many of the songs from the album with a three-piece band at Glastonbury Festival, on the Band Stand.

-In 2016 Ali released Fallen Jewel, his most polished record to date, which featured the renowned and unforgettable Beth Porter on Cello.
-Some of the songs featured Ali on electric guitar for the first time, giving the album a fresher, brighter tone, including a tour de force solo on the rock ballad Faded Out.
-Elation Spark showed some of Ali’s inspirations from Classical guitar, and Mushroom Picking demonstrated his love of Ragtime music.
+In 2016 Ali released Fallen Jewel (his most polished record so far), which featured the renowned and unforgettable Beth Porter on cello.
+Some of the songs featured Ali on electric guitar for the first time, giving the album a fresher, brighter tone; including a tour de force solo on the rock ballad Faded Out.
+Elation Spark showed some of Ali’s inspirations from classical guitar, and Mushroom Picking demonstrated his love of Ragtime music.
 Fallen Jewel was launched with a five-piece band at The Chapel Arts Centre in Bath, with great success.

-By this time Ali had accrued a large amount of as yet unrecorded material.
+By this time Ali had accrued a large amount of unrecorded material.
 He decided to collect some of these lost songs together in a concept album about lost innocence and reflection.
-The recording and production took almost two years to complete and The Old Innocence was finally released on CD in March of 2018.
+The recording and production took almost two years to complete.
+The Old Innocence was finally released on CD in March of 2018.
 The songs in the collection were written over a period of 15 years (The oldest being the opening track Innocence - a song Ali wrote when he was eighteen).
-The album was recorded on a Zoom H2n (a relatively modest recording device), and features Ruby Brown and Katie Stone-Lonergan, who appeared on You Always Burn Your Feathers in 2011.

-In September 2018 an upcoming U.K. record label called Myriad Pink released a four track mini-album of Ali's songs called The Old Innocence E.P.
+In September 2018, an upcoming record label called Myriad Pink released a four-track mini album of Ali's songs called The Old Innocence E.P.
 It includes selections from the album The Old Innocence.
-The song Times Of Hunger was also released as a single.
+The song Times of Hunger was also released as a single.

 The British National Library have recently added six of Ali's releases to their permanent collection.